Make Clean Air Your Choice!

 Environment Week, the first week of June, is an annual, international celebration of the environment.
 A highlight is Clean

 which started in B.C. and has now been proclaimed by the federal government and other provinces.
-This year, Clean Air Day was on June 6 (2012).
+This year, Clean Air Day is on June 8 (2016).

 What gives these events meaning and value are the practical, clean air actions we take every day, with other people in our community.
 We can make many important choices to help protect the air — especially through our transportation choices.
 In B.C., transportation is the major source of greenhouse gas